 While at work, a tour guide takes on many roles, such as a travel agent, historian, accountant, event manager, therapist, issue resolution manager, currency expert, and a great public speaker.
 These are in-demand skills that greatly help in any career you pursue.

 Besides living your dream, you become a part of someone else's happiest holiday remembrances.

 A career as a tour guide is a gratifying and exhilarating way to pursue your love for travel.
 You learn and share your knowledge of the world with people.

 3. What Are The Responsibilities Of A Tour Guide In Australia?

 A tour guide in Australia performs the following tasks and duties:

 Meet and greet tourists/tour groups on their arrival and give them a brief introduction about yourself

-Stay in contact with transportation agencies to plan and organize accommodation to different travel destinations
+Stay in contact with transportation agencies to plan and organise accommodation for different travel destinations.

 Manage tour activities such as sightseeing, visits to restaurants/ shops, cruises, train rides, white water rafting, hiking, and bushwalking